Tapir79/darkflow_yolov2_custom_model/README.md

 For a decent model you need at least 1000 good images and good labels per detected class.
 With decent we're talking about 70-80 % detection accuracy.
 * Images should be from different angles and you should have images of the detected object partly covered etc.
 * You can also try to make your own image pyramids and twist the images before labeling.
-This is like manual convolution.
+This is like manual pooling.
 * The more images you have the better model you get.
 * For every image you need an annotation.
 It is metadata saying that in these coordinates is my image and what it is representing